danowarr/synced-up-player/README.md

-- Not every stream uses HLS/`.m3u8` — some use DASH (`.mpd`) instead, which this app doesn't currently handle; others are DRM-protected and won't work here at all (see "Scope" below — that's by design, not a bug).
+- Not every stream uses HLS/`.m3u8` — some use DASH (`.mpd`) instead, which this app doesn't currently handle; others are DRM-protected and won't work via the mpv backend at all (use the Kodi backend for those instead — see above).
 - Radio stations often publish their stream URL directly and openly on their own site — no sniffing needed for those.
 - This only works for content you already have legitimate access to and